Practical advice on how you can be healthier and still eat real food.

 - Have water on the table and drink it with your meal.
 It slows you down and fills you up.

 - A Caesar salad can have 7-8 teaspoons of fat.
 Choose vinaigrette over creamy dressings.

 - Choose tomato-based sauces for pasta – less fat and great for your prostate.

 - Love fries?
 Choose chunky chips (or oven fries) instead of shoestrings to cut the fat.

 - Vary the drinks.
-Great options are: water, sparkling water, soda water, tomato juice, green tea.
+Great options are: water, sparkling water, soda water, green tea.

 - Coffee contains caffeine, which is a stimulant that revs up the body and can help concentration – in small doses.
 Limit coffee to maximum 3-4 a day.
-That means only 2 of those double-strength lattes at the café.
+That means only 2 of those double-strength lattes at the café (Some people are more sensitive to caffeine and won’t tolerate that much).
 Order ‘trim’ to keep the saturated fat level down.
 A cup of standard milk has about 2 teaspoons of fat whereas reduced-fat has only 1 teaspoon.
 Tea, chocolate and cola drinks also contain caffeine.
 A strong cup of tea has about the same caffeine as a cup of instant coffee.
 A can of cola has about the same caffeine as half a cup of coffee.
-But remember it also has about 8 teaspoons of sugar!
+But remember it also has nearly 8 teaspoons of sugar!